-The contractor will supply copies to Vote Offices for MPs at no cost to you, so you don't need to count and pay for MPs' copies unless you have chosen the 'publish-only' option.
+The contractor will supply copies to Vote Offices for MPs at no cost to you, so you don't need to count and pay for MPs' copies unless you have chosen the 'distribution-only' option.

-How many copies are required by your organisation for laying, its select committee, the organisation's own use and for distributing to stakeholders?
+How many copies are required by your organisation for laying, its select committee (if appropriate), the organisation's own use/parent department or Treasury and for distributing to stakeholders?
 Remind colleagues that it is cheaper to email a URL instead of sending everyone a printed copy.

 - Is a cover letter required for stakeholder copies?

 - Is the stakeholder list complete?

 - How will the organisation's printed copies be mailed out?

 - Have the distribution costs been budgeted for?

 Allow enough time to submit the final file to print, and for printing, binding, packing and despatch of printed copies: